 If you are now working from home full time you might be looking for garden ideas to expand your indoor space.
 If this is the case, then a garden office may be on your list of priorities and adding an outbuilding can fit the bill.
 Use yours as an office, or maybe as a place to retreat to when your working day is done but what's great about these garden buildings is that they are functional and can add a really interesting structure to all types of gardens.

-A great way to zone your garden space, and to make the most of your lawn, setting up your vert own outdoor movie theatre is a great addition to gardens big and small.
+A great way to create sections in your garden space, and to make the most of your lawn, setting up your very own outdoor movie theatre is a great addition to yards big and small.
 All you really need is a sheet, or a white wall and an outdoor projector, but investing in soft furnishings, lighting and all the rest will really help set the ambiance.

 If you have a great BBQs about then you may want to have it on show.
-But, if you want to be more discreet and have the barbie sit in with the rest of your garden's style, there are plenty of nifty ways to do so.
+But, if you want to be more discreet with your outdoor kitchen ideas then choose a barbie that is in-keeping with the rest of your garden's style.
 This cool outdoor kitchen setup features a BBQ on wheels by Ikea (opens in new tab) and the wood that conceals it helps keep the entire look, undisrupted.
 What a beauty, and yes, it's teamed with brilliant storage too.

-Every modern garden needs an outdoor bar, right?
-Because, what better way to feel like you're abroad (when you're on staycation) than by serving up a Piña colada or two from your very own garden bar.
-The beach vibe from the Honolulu bar from John Lewis really fits the bill for us this summer, but there are so many cool and contemporary, or even rustic garden bar options out there to suit your setting perfectly.
+All modern garden ideas involved an outdoor bar, right?
+Because, what better way to feel like you're abroad (when you're on staycation) than by serving up a Piña colada or two on a warm day?
+There are so many cool and contemporary outdoor bar ideas to try out, including DIY, rustic garden bar options to suit your setting perfectly.

 You may be a minimalist, or you may prefer simple garden ideas as you haven't got much time on your hards, either way, there are plenty of small additions and changes that you can make to your outdoor space to create your desired garden look.
 Choosing neutral fabric colors and natural materials in Scandi-like garden furniture is effective to create a zen area.
 And to finish off your space with ease, try scattering wildflower seeds in surrounding spots for colorful and elaborate growth that's not overbearing and that doesn't ask for a lot of effort, or maintenance.

-Opting for a light color scheme in a small garden space can help brighten up the room you do have, making it seem more airy and inviting.
+Opting for a light color scheme in a small garden space can help brighten up the room you do have, making it seem airier and more inviting.
 We love the harmonious color scheme of this vintage-style courtyard setting.
-The painted white table, chairs and white wash walls all come together in a very subtle yet beautiful way, and this works perfectly in what is a pretty tiny garden space.
+The painted white table, chairs, and whitewashed walls all come together in a very subtle yet beautiful way, and this works perfectly in what is a pretty tiny garden space.

-Bright garden furniture can make all the difference to a boring backyard, and what's so great about it, is there is something to suit every type of garden style and personal taste.
-A small but bold-colored bistro set with low seating can add even more personality to small, but modern patio.
-While if you have more space to play with – and a big family in tow – you'll find grand colored corner seating sets and more to cater for all your style needs, no problem.
+Bright is often the best garden chairs and it can make all the difference to a basic outdoor space.
+The simple addition of a small but bold-colored bistro set with low seating can add even more personality to small, but modern patio.
+And if you have more space to play with – and a big family in tow – you'll find grand colored corner seating sets and more to cater for all your style needs, no problem.

-It's clear why Mediterranean gardens are all the rage and choosing this style is a surefire way to make you feel like you're in the South of France, on the Spanish coast or even further afield which, let's face it, is the escapism we all need in 2020.
+It's clear why Mediterranean garden ideas are all the rage and choosing this style is a lovely way to make you feel like you're in the South of France, on the Spanish coast or even further afield which, let's face it, is the escapism we all need.
 Choosing brights when it comes to garden furniture is key for this garden design idea, while you should favor plants that are renowned for their fragrance and color also.
 Citrus, Fig and even Olive trees are ideal large plants, while herbs like Lavender, Rosemary and Eucalyptus work well in containers or as border plants to create a natural and relaxed ambiance around a patio area.

 There's nothing more playful then opting for a Caribbean theme in a garden.
 Choose this tropical garden design idea and lush foliage teamed with bright, dramatic flowers will completely ignite your space.
 Tall palm trees, and large shrubs such as Fatsia japonica will add shape and drama, while ferns create texture and are perfect additions to shade gardens also.
 Match your planting with sleek and contemporary seating, or even rattan garden furniture and you will have created a veritable oasis.

 A Spanish-esque outdoor setting will provide perfect garden inspiration at any time of year.
-This simple table and bench is actually perfect for intimate family gatherings, while the adorning bright soft furnishings will make you feel like you're in Barcelona, even on a gray day.
-The key, like we've mentioned with Med-inspired gardens, is bright and bold colors, patterns and texture.
+This simple table and bench is actually perfect for intimate family gatherings, while the adorning bright soft furnishings will make you feel like you're in Barcelona, even on a grey day.
+The key, like we've mentioned with Med-inspired garden ideas, is bright and bold colors, patterns and texture.
 The exotic planting and greenery add energy to the area, creating the happiest of holiday garden vibes.

 If you've got very young children, it's worth considering garden ideas for little ones, choosing hard landscaping, surfaces, plants and play structures to create a space that not only suits your family now, but will be future-proofed, too.